 We reported earlier that trade creditors and owners are the party most likely to initiate bankruptcy, and the bank is the party least likely to do so.
-We also argued that some trade creditors might be better off in bankruptcy, than outside bankruptcy, if the firm is kept as a going concern.27 party triggering bankruptcy.28 We use the four measures for identifying and quantifying inefficient going concerns described in Table VIII.
+We also argued that some trade creditors might be better off in bankruptcy, than outside bankruptcy, if the firm is kept as a going concern.

+In Table XI, we explore the extent to which the value to pre-bankruptcy creditors of the going concern, and the incidence of inefficient going concerns, is related to the party triggering bankruptcy.
+We use the four measures for identifying and quantifying inefficient going concerns described in Table VIII.
 For the first measure, we show that the proportion making a loss is higher for owner- and trade creditor-initiated bankruptcies than for those initiated by banks and the State: 78.1% versus 53.3%.
 For the other measures, the results are similar: a higher proportion of inefficient bankruptcies are initiated by owners and/or trade creditors.
 When we normalize operating losses by the percentage of total proceeds to creditors, we find median operating losses are 42.4% of total proceeds for owner- and trade-creditor-initiated bankruptcies, compared with only 7.2% for those initiated by the Bank and the State.
-Also, trustees' fees as a percentage of total proceeds to creditors are significantly higher for trade creditor and owner initiated bankruptcies.^{29 30}
+Also, trustees' fees as a percentage of total proceeds to creditors are significantly higher for trade creditor and owner initiated bankruptcies.